thradams/cake/ownership.md

   char * owner text;
 };

-int init(out struct X *p, const char * text)
+int init(out struct X *p)
 {
-  //SAFE
-  p->text = strdup(text);
+  p->text = strdup("a"); //safe
 }

 int main() {
   struct X x;
-  init(&x, "text");
+  init(&x);
   free(x.text);
 }
 ```

-The "out" qualifier is necessary at the caller side and at the implementation.

-The caller is informed that the argument must be uninitialized, and the implementation is aware that it can safely override the contents of the object `p->text = strdup(text);` without causing a memory leak.
+With the out qualifier, caller is informed that the argument must be uninitialized.

+The implementation is aware that it can safely override the contents of the object `p->text` without causing a memory leak.

-There is no explicit "initialized" state.
-When referring to initialized objects, it means the state is neither "moved" nor "uninitialized."
+> Note: There is no explicit "initialized" state.
+When referring to initialized objects, it means the state is neither "moved" nor "uninitialized.".

+**Rule:** All objects passed as arguments must be initialized and all objects reachable must be initialized.

-**Rule** By default, the parameters of a function are considered initialized.
+**Rule:** By default, the parameters of a function are considered initialized.
 The exception is created with out qualifier.

+**Rule:** We cannot pass initialized objects, or reachable initialized objects to **out** qualified object.

 For instance, at set implementation we need free text before assignment.